qwinixcodestaruser/AMG_TEST/README.md

 ==================================================

 This sample code helps get you started with a simple PHP Laravel web application deployed by AWS Elastic Beanstalk and AWS CloudFormation.
+This is the first commit to test automation.

 What's Here
 -----------